 “We were studying Food and Festivals around the world and one student built a colosseum out of sugar cubes.
 That’s how we adapted the lesson to teach that individual counting skills.
 We also looked at measuring, by taking part in a cheese rolling event.”

-The Hillcrest Centre introduced a Behaviour Intervention Team two years ago to deal with challenging behaviours.
+The Hillcrest Centre introduced a Behaviour Intervention Team two years ago to support staff to deal with challenging behaviours.

 It has been a huge success for the centre – two current students who required three-to-one support when they first started at the centre now require two-to-one support with the goal of working towards one-to-one support in the future.